EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Increases the controller rotation speed when POV is held to half of sensitivity.

 bHideCursorInDialog
-Hide cursor while in Dialog menus.
+Hide cursor while in Dialogue menus.
 Options (Dialog Hide Mouse):
   bOnlyWhenNPCSpeaks - only hide the cursor while the NPC is talking

 bFasterTitleMenu
 Remove the wait for the Fallout New Vegas logo to be at full alpha.
+Options (Faster Main Menu):
+  bSkipLoadScreenWait - skip the 0-3s wait for the current load screen to fade out

 bShiftIgnoresFriendlyVATS
 Holding shift ignores friendly NPCs when entering VATS.